 When you contact the archivist to arrange the date for your visit, please also provide as much information as possible about what you are hoping to discover.
 The archivist will be able to advise whether there are records available that may assist you in your research and of any potential difficulties in accessing them eg. poor physical condition, language or handwriting.

-We charge a fee of £15 (excluding VAT if applicable) per day (or part of a day) to undertake research in the archive.
-This fee covers access to the original records or copies thereof (depending on their condition and availability), as well as preparation, assistance and guidance from the archivist.
+There is no fee to undertake research in the archive.
+Access is permitted to the original records or copies thereof (depending on their condition and availability), with assistance and guidance from the archivist.

 There are separate fees for self-service photography or the provision of high resolution images.

-If you are unable to afford the research fee, please get in touch with the archivist as we may be able to come to some alternative arrangement.
+If you are unable to afford our fees, please get in touch with the archivist as we may be able to come to some alternative arrangement.

 To book an appointment for individual research or for a group visit, please email the archivist at: firstname.lastname@example.org, with the proposed date, time and nature of your visit.
 The archivist will then get in touch to discuss your precise requirements.